Quantum Linear System Solvers: A Survey of Algorithms and Applications: Applications of quantum linear systems solvers

 \subsection{Green's function in fermionic systems}

+Quantum linear system solvers can also find applications in computing quantum many-body systems, examples for which are based on green's functions \cite{tong_fast_2021} and correlation energies \cite{baskaran2023adapting}.
+Recently, an adapted measurement to improve upon the success probability due to large condition number when measuring correlation energies has been proposed as well~\cite{tsemo2024enhancing}.

-Quantum linear system solvers can also find applications in computing quantum many-body systems.
-In particular, these routines to invert a matrix can be used to compute the one-particle Green's function in fermionic systems.
-While in other applications there is a difficulty in loading the classical data, this application does not suffer from such problems.
-In this section we briefly review this application.
-For more detail we refer readers to Ref.~\cite{tong_fast_2021}.
+For the remainder of this section, we briefly review the computation of Green's function as application and refer readers to Ref.~\cite{tong_fast_2021} for more details.
+In particular, the routines to invert a matrix can be used to compute the one-particle Green's function in fermionic systems.
+While in other applications of linear systems, there is a difficulty in loading the classical data, this application does not suffer from such problems.

 Let us denote by $\{\hat{a}_i^{\dag}, \hat{a}_i\}_{i\in [N]}$ the creation and annihilation operators for a fermionic systems on $N$ sites.
 The Hamiltonian is a polynomial of these creation and annihilation operators.
 For instance, most of the Hamiltonians in quantum chemistry takes the form